myclarity/myclarity.github.io/terms-of-use.md

 When we make any updates to these Terms of Use, we will highlight this fact on the website or online platform.
 In addition, if you register an account and these Terms of Use are subsequently changed in any material respect (for example, for security, legal, or regulatory reasons), we will notify you in advance by sending an email to the email address that you have provided to us.
 You will have no obligation to continue using the Services following any such notification, but if you do not terminate your account as described in the Termination section below, your continued use of the Services will constitute your acceptance of the revised Terms of Use.

-## Your SmartDate Account
+## Your Clarity Account

-When you first create a SmartDate account, we ask that you register by including your name, basic information about yourself, email address and creating a password.
+When you first create a Clarity account, we ask that you register by including your name, basic information about yourself, email address and creating a password.
 Access to the Services are only available to registered users who have expressly agreed to these Terms of Use and our Privacy Policy.
 You are solely responsible for maintaining the confidentiality and security of your login and account information, and you will remain responsible for all activity emanating from your account, whether or not such activity was authorized by you.

 We reserve the right to disallow, cancel, remove, or reassign certain usernames and permalinks in appropriate circumstances, as determined by us in our sole discretion, and may, with or without prior notice, suspend, terminate, and delete your account if activities occur on that account which, in our sole discretion, would or might constitute a violation of these Terms of Use or an infringement or violation of the rights of any third party, or of any applicable laws or regulations.

-You may terminate your account at any time through our Services, or you can contact us at [info@smartdate.global](mailto:info@smartdate.global).
+You may terminate your account at any time through our Services, or you can contact us at [info@clarityapp.io](mailto:info@clarityapp.io).

 ## Your Use of the Services

-Subject to your strict compliance with these Terms of Use, SmartDate grants you a limited, personal, non-exclusive, revocable, non-assignable, and non-transferable right and license to use the Services in order to generate text, graphics, software, photographs, videos, data, and other materials (collectively “Content”), view Content, share and download Content using the features of the Services where the appropriate functionality has been enabled.
+Subject to your strict compliance with these Terms of Use, Clarity grants you a limited, personal, non-exclusive, revocable, non-assignable, and non-transferable right and license to use the Services in order to generate text, graphics, software, photographs, videos, data, and other materials (collectively “Content”), view Content, share and download Content using the features of the Services where the appropriate functionality has been enabled.

 The above licenses are conditional upon your strict compliance with these Terms of Use including, without limitation, the following: